darsor/ieee_avc/README.md

 + `global_localization:=true` starts only the global localization node (undefined behavior if used with any other localization arguments)
 + `amcl:=true` starts the amcl node
 + `map_server:=true` starts the map_server node

+## Recording bag files
+All launch files can be used to create bag files.
+Simply add the `bag:=true` argument when you launch it.
+(NOTE: this only needs to be done once, so if you launch multiple bag files then only use the argument once).
+Once the launched nodes are killed, the .bag file can be found in the `~/.ros` directory.

 ## Configuration files